Plant rhubarb, the pie plant, in March

 There is little margin for error when harvesting rhubarb.
 Its leaf blades contain oxalic acid, which crystallizes in the kidneys and, in extreme cases, can cause death.
 Rhubarb’s roots contain compounds called anthraquinones that have a laxative effect in humans.
 Only the leaf stalks of rhubarb can be eaten safely.

 Harvest from healthy rhubarb plants lasts about two months.
 To harvest, grasp the leaf stalk near its base and pull it to one side while twisting the stalk.
-Avoid harvesting rhubarb with a knife, since cuts encourage crown rot.
-Remove the toxic leaf blade soon after harvest for crispness.
+Since cuts encourage crown rot, avoid harvesting rhubarb with a knife.
+Remove the toxic leaf blade soon after harvest.
 Refrigerate in plastic bags and use within five to seven days or freeze.
 Frozen rhubarb lasts about one year.

 Remove flower stalks when seen.
 This forces the plant to put its energies into the leaves and roots instead of flowers and seeds.